An Equilibrium Analysis of Scrip Systems: Existence of Equilibria

 To see that threshold strategies are approximately optimal, consider a single agent $i$ of type $t$ and fix the vector $\vec{k}$ of thresholds used by the other agents.
 If we assume that the number of agents is large, what an agent $i$ does has essentially no effect on the behavior of the system (although it will, of course, affect that agent's payoffs).
-In particular, this means that the distribution $q$ of Theorem~\ref{thm:distribution} characterizes the distribution of money in the system.
+In particular, this means that the distribution $q$ of Theorem~\ref{thm:distribution} characterizes the distribution of money in the system with high probability.
+(This applies only after some period of time, but for patient agents the importance of this initial period is negligible.)
 This distribution, together with the vector $\vec{k}$ of thresholds, determines what fraction of agents volunteers at each step.
 This, in turn, means that from the perspective of agent $i$, the problem of finding an optimal response to the strategies of the other agents reduces to finding an optimal policy in a Markov decision process (MDP) $\mathcal{P}_{G,\vec{S}(\vec{k}),t}$.
 The behavior of the MDP $\mathcal{P}_{G,\vec{S}(\vec{k}),t}$ depends on two probabilities: $p_u$ and $p_d$.
 Informally, $p_u$ is the probability of $i$ earning a dollar during each round if is willing to volunteer, and $p_d$ is the probability that $i$ will be chosen to make a request during each round.
 Note that $p_u$ depends on $m$, $\vec{k}$, and $t$ (although it turns out that $p_d$ depends only on $n$, the number of agents in the system); if the dependence of $p_u$ on $m$, $\vec{k}$, and/or $t$ is important, we add the relevant parameters to the superscript, writing, for example, $p_u^{m,\vec{k}}$.
 We show that the optimal policy for $i$ in $\mathcal{P}_{G,\vec{S}(\vec{k}),t}$ is a threshold policy, and that this policy is an $\varepsilon$-optimal strategy for $G$.
-Importantly, the same policy is optimal independent of the value of $n$.
+Importantly, the same policy is optimal independent of the value of $n$ (as long as $n$ is sufficiently large).
 This allows us to ignore the exact size of the system in our later analysis.

 For our results, it will be important to understand how $p_u$, $p_d$, and $t$ affect the optimal policy for $\mathcal{P}_{G,\vec{S}(\vec{k}),t}$, and thus the $\varepsilon$-optimal strategies in the game.
 We use this understanding in this section to show that there exist nontrivial equilibria in Lemma~\ref{lem:nontrivial} and for a number of results in our companion paper~\cite{scripjournal2}.